Last Updated on October 4, 2022

 I started taking running seriously in 2015.
 And I slowly began to run faster and longer.
-I really thought I was invincible and a 4-minute per kilometer pace is within reach… but then I got injured.
+I really thought I was invincible and a 4-minute per kilometer pace was within reach… but then I got injured.

 Below are some of the lessons that I learned because of my injury.